AnyBody/reference-manual/README.md

-# reference-manual
+# Hosting repository for the AnyBody Reference Manual

-Hosting the AnyBody reference manual
+This is the repository hosting the build html for the online AnyBody Reference Manual.